Hello friends! Today, I’m sharing my family’s all-time favorite fast and easy rotisserie chicken enchilada recipe.

 If you follow this recipe, your enchiladas will not be soggy.

-To make enchiladas ahead of time, fill and wrap them, but do not top with sauce or cheese.
+To make enchiladas ahead of time, fill and wrap them, but do not top them with sauce or cheese.
 Cover tightly with plastic wrap.
-Refrigerate up to 24 hours.
+Refrigerate for up to 24 hours.

-When you are ready to bake, remove the plastic wrap, top with sauce, cheese, and dot with sour cream.
+When you are ready to bake, remove the plastic wrap, top with sauce and cheese, and dot with sour cream.
 Then bake for 25-30 minutes or until golden brown, bubbly, and cooked through.

 You can reheat enchiladas in the microwave, in a toaster, or regular oven.
 There will be slightly different results with each.

-If you prefer a tender tortilla texture with quicker results, use the microwave.
+Use the microwave if you prefer a tender tortilla texture with quicker results.

 To achieve a slightly crisp or chewy texture, use an oven.
 Put the enchiladas in an oven-safe baking dish and bake for 10-20 minutes.
 To retain more softness, you can also cover for the first 10 minutes with aluminum foil, then uncover for 5-10 minutes.